Theemim/GeckoPrefsExporter/README.md

 browser.fixup.domainwhitelist.localhost • default • boolean • true • true
 browser.fixup.hide_user_pass • default • boolean • true • true
 ```

-It also outputs stats which may be of interest.
-This is from Firefox 55:
+It also outputs stats which may be of interest:

 ```
 numPrefs:              3068